grant-king/ML_progress/log.md

 **Thoughts:** I need to get back on track working daily at DataCamp and get the career track off the list so I can move on.
 After this I think that it would be a good idea to find another paid course, likely one of the automated transportation courses at Udacity.

 **Link to work:**

+Day 51: August 21, 2018

+**Today's Progress:**

+**Thoughts:**

+**Link to work:**

+Day 52: August 22, 2018

+**Today's Progress:** Started new video series by Siraj.

+**Thoughts:** I found an older video series by Siraj covering Python for data science.
+It starts with scikit learn so seems to be at the right level.
+I don't see why I couldn't do this concurrently with the MOI series but I think that I will have more perspective if I do this first.

+**Link to work:**
 <!---

 Day x: July x, 2018